acareaga/ski-resorts/README.md

-# starwars-names
+# ski-resorts
-Get a random Star Wars name.
+Get a random resort from a list of ski areas in the US North East, Rocky Mountain, and West Coast.